charliemartinez/calamares-quirinux-theme/README.md

 ### Known issues:

-1) The languages ​​are not working.
+1) Languages are not working.

 3) Grub menu customization either.